+Student's Name:

+DO NOT Teacher's Name:

+(Date)

+I DO NOT GIVE

-return the form will be considered permission to use a photo.
-Student's Name: DO NOT Teacher's Name: I DO NOT want my child's picture to be used on the school home page.
+I DO NOT want my child's picture to be used on the school home page.
 I understand that this may necessitate my child being blacked out of a group photo such as a class picture.

+Signature of parent or guardian:

+Videotape Permission

+Dear Parent/Guardian:

-Signature of parent or guardian: Videotape Permission Dear Parent/Guardian: For instructional improvement purposes, teachers from time to time videotape their classroom lessons.
+For instructional improvement purposes, teachers from time to time videotape their classroom lessons.
 If you would not want your son of daughter to be in such videotape, please indicate this on the form below.

 I would not want my son/daughter to be videotaped.

+Name of student:

+Teacher:

+Parent/Guardian Signature:

-Name of student: Teacher: Parent/Guardian Signature: Web/Video tape/Internet permission (Date) Elementary Internet Permission Form Our library has installed computers which provide our students with access to the Internet.
+Web/Video tape/Internet permission

+Elementary Internet Permission Form

+Our library has installed computers which provide our students with access to the Internet.
 It is possible for our teachers and librarians to present lessons to your children which will access specific websites as per our school board policy.

 It will also be possible for students to access the Internet.
 Students will use our library computers primarily to learn research skills and to find information.
 Our library curriculum includes teaching students the basics of Internet usage as a research tool.
 Students using the Internet will be doing so only under the supervision of a staff member.

 Before permitting students to access the internet, parental permission must be secured.
 Please complete the form below only if you DO NOT wish your child to access the internet.
 If you have any questions please feel free to contact Mrs. Phelan, our schools librarian.

-As the parent/guardian of,I DO NOT GIVE Permission for him/her to access the Internet through the school computers.
+As the parent/guardian of

 Permission for him/her to access the Internet through the school computers.

-(Parent/Guardian Signature) (Date)
+(Parent/Guardian Signature)

+(Date)